abhijithsabudev/flutter_feature_hint/README.md

 - **FeatureHintOverlay**: Main widget that wraps your UI with the overlay
 - **AnimatedHandGesture**: Renders gesture-specific animations
-- **AnimationStateManager**: Manages persistent animation state via SharedPreferences
+- **AnimationStateManager**: Manages persistent animation state across app restarts
 - **GestureType**: Enum defining supported gestures

 ### How It Works